- Program Specialist, Office of Student Services

 - Demonstrate expertise within an area of study that incorporates nursing and transdisciplinary perspectives.

 To meet WVU residency requirements, students are required to attend an academic offering for one day in the fall and one day in the spring.
-In addition, when students initially start the program, they will attend two, three-day in person sessions on campus in June.
+In addition, when students initially start the program, they will attend two in-person sessions on campus in May and June.

 Students must submit one first-authored manuscript to a peer-reviewed journal for publication prior to taking the Qualifying Examination and have one first-authored, peer-reviewed manuscript accepted for publication prior to the dissertation defense.